thxrun/AutoOps-Sentinel-Self-Healing-Cloud-Infrastructure-powered-by-an-AI-Diagnostic-Agent/README.md

 AutoOps Sentinel is a DevOps automation system that detects infrastructure issues in real time, uses an AI agent to diagnose the root cause from logs and metrics, and either auto-remediates the issue or escalates it to a human with a precise, evidence-backed explanation — instead of a generic threshold alert.

-Built entirely within the AWS Free Tier, using Terraform for infrastructure-as-code and Groq (Llama 3.3) as the reasoning engine for the AI agent.
+Built entirely within the AWS Free Tier, using Terraform for infrastructure-as-code and Gemini as the reasoning engine for the AI agent.

 ---